-ATMs widely available.
-Credit and debit cards accepted in many hotels and restaurants.
+ATMs are widely available.
+Credit and debit cards are accepted in most hotels and restaurants.

-- Some of the ATMs at branches of Országos Takarékpenztár (OTP), the national savings bank, give out 20,000Ft notes, which can be difficult to break.
+- Some ATMs at branches of Országos Takarékpenztár (OTP), the national savings bank, give out 20,000Ft notes, which can be difficult to break in the countryside.

-- There's a proliferation of Euronet ATMs dispensing both forint and Euros, particularly in tourist hotspots.
-They offer comparatively poor exchange rates and visitors are better off using the ATMs of major banks instead.
+- A proliferation of Euronet ATMs dispense both forint and euros, particularly in tourist hot spots.
+They offer comparatively poor exchange rates; visitors are better off using ATMs of major banks instead.

 - Prices in shops and restaurants are uniformly quoted in forint.
 Many hotels and guesthouses give their rates in euros.
-In such cases you can usually pay in either euros or forint, though we recommend you pay in forint as the euro exchange rate is likely to be unfavourable.
+In such cases you can usually pay in either euros or forint.

 - It’s always prudent to carry a little foreign cash – preferably euros or US dollars – in case you can’t find an ATM nearby.